URIS promotes the national and international networks of scholarly Ukraine-related projects at Swiss universities.

 In her book, Dr. Olha Martynyuk is interested in the social profile of cyclists, the varied use of the bicycle in wartime and peacetime, and the (lack of) representation of bikes in the Soviet press.
 Olha Martynyuk's aim is to present the diverse historical experiences and social construction of cycling and to place it in a global context.
 In her book, she shows how the bicycle changed from an object of the imperial elite of the Habsburg Empire to an everyday object of broad sections of the Ukrainian population.

-Since January 2023, the academic website of the historical profile "Ukraina Moderna" has been publishing interviews with professional historians, anthropologists, ethnologists who have found themselves in the midst of historical events in the section "In the Thunderstorm of War".
-In the new realities, these people put on military uniforms or joined the ranks of volunteers, found themselves under occupation or gained experience of survival under enemy fire.
+The academic website Ukraina Moderna has been publishing a new section titled “In the Thunderstorm of War” since the beginning of Russia’s full-scale invasion against Ukraine.
+The section contains the interviews with professional historians, anthropologists, and ethnologists who found themselves at the centre of current historical events.
+In the new reality, these people put on military uniforms or joined the ranks of volunteers, finding themselves under occupation, and gaining experience of survival under enemy fire.

 The relevance of the project lies in the fact that the recent events of the Russian-Ukrainian war are recorded and reflected in the memoirs of scholars who rely on their own experience as direct participants in the events and professional background.
 This symbiosis contributes to the creation of new meanings and a deeper understanding of the genesis and course of the Russian-Ukrainian war, as well as the role of individuals in it.
 From the perspective of experts and direct participants in the events, the heroes of the section attempt to comprehend the staggering tears in the social fabric caused by the war, and they lay the first bricks in the future thorough study of the Russian-Ukrainian war.
 The project involves the translation of interviews into German and French.
 It is planned to create an online collection of interviews, where the materials will be published in 3 languages (German, French, English) with a link to the interviews in Ukrainian

-University of Basel, Department of History
+Directed by Dr. Liliia Bilousova University of Basel, Department of History

 In this project, Dr. Liliia Bilousova takes on the question of how Odesa's customs regulations fit into the larger imperial context.
 Since a rigid customs system is always linked to attempts to circumvent it, Bilousova will also pay attention to smuggling and the world of illegality, trying to show how customs regulations are linked to the myth of the city of Odesa.

-University of Basel, Department of Political Science
+Directed by Dr. Olena Rybiy University of Basel, Department of Political Science

 The proposed research is aimed at providing quantitative and qualitative analysis of ad hoc temporary civil society organizations (CSOs) coalitions in Ukraine to explore the impact of civil society movements on the agenda setting both in Ukraine and at the international arena.
 The application of network analysis will help to reveal complex patterns of relationships within the Ukrainian civil society sector, as well as core features of the large ecosystem of Ukrainian CSOs.
 It will provide evidence of the structure of relationships and joint actions between different stakeholders in an environment of high uncertainty and urgent need for ensuring support to the country during the wartime.